shayongithub/vnuk-ai-challenge2/README.md

  For the training, for each 1 image, we have 5 captions combined together.
 So we have to pre-process these 2 input seperately before fit into our LSTM model.

  With the captions, in general, most of Machine Learning or Deep Learning model does not handly text input like `'man', 'hawk', 'woman'..` directly and have to encode into number form.
 Each word will be encoded into a vector with fixed length (also call *word embedding*).
-For this project, I use Pre-trained GLOVE Model to vectorize words, each vector has shape of `(1,200)`
+For this project, I use Pre-trained GLOVE Model to vectorize words, each vector has shape of `(1,200)`.
+Then we fit word vector into **RNN/LSTM** model to handle sequential data and predict which word is next in the sequence.
+The output vector of model is `(1,256)`

  With the images, similarly with text, we also use a pre-trained model with larget datasset (Imagenet) to extract features from images into a *featuring vector*.
 There are a lot of pre-trained model outhere likes: ResNet, VGG16, Inception,..
-In this model, I choose to use the InceptionV3.
+In this model, I chose to use the InceptionV3.
 As InceptionV3 requires input as shape `(299,299)`, we need to resize our image into that.
 The output vector is `(1,256)`

  ### Text processing